OCR-D/gt-repo-template/README.md

 # 🔑 What must they do?

 A template for the creation of a ground truth repo with the following functions and features:
+   - Publication of the Ground Truth data
+   - Documentation and archiving of the Ground Truth
-   - help for the creation of metadata for the Ground Truth Repo
+      - Assistance with the creation of metadata for the Ground Truth Repo
-   - guidelines for filing and organizing the Ground Truth Repo
+   - Specifications for the uniform storage and organization of the Ground Truth Repo
    - automatic functions that control a github-action-workflow:
       - evaluation and generation of metadata in the formats.
          - METS (mets.xml)